What is Tax Increment Financing?

 Preservation Chicago recognizes that:

-- tourism has become Chicago’s chief industry, and thus preserving the city’s unparalleled collection of world-renown architecture has become an essential element to maintaining the health of the city’s economy.
+- Tourism has become Chicago’s chief industry, and thus preserving the city’s unparalleled collection of world-renowned architecture has become an essential element to maintaining the health of the city’s economy.